casiez/libparamtuner/Readme.md

 To get the javadoc, run `mvn javadoc:javadoc` , then go to the subdirectory `target/site/apidocs`

 ## ParamTuner GUI

-This Java (Swing) interface will allow developers to change value in real-time without having to edit the settings file manually.
+This Java (Swing) interface allow developers to change value in real-time without having to edit the settings file manually.

 ### Compilation